tencentyun/intlcloud-documents/yehe_doc/Serverless/Serverless Framework/操作指南/支持命令列表_intl_en.md

-Serverless SSR is deployed based on Serverless Framework and supports the following CLI commands:
+Serverless Application Center is deployed based on Serverless Framework and supports the following CLI commands:

 - **`serverless registry`**: views the list of available components.